markusmoenig/Eldiron/docs/docs/characters_items/server_commands.md

 Offers script-defined choices to a target entity using the same Messages widget choice UI as `offer_inventory()`.

+Active choices occupy a dedicated panel at the bottom of the Messages widget.
+They do not push the conversation prompt out of the transcript viewport.
+After the player responds, the panel closes and only the selected response is added to the transcript.
+The text-command prompt is temporarily hidden while a choice session is active.

 ```eldrin
 multiple_choice(entity, "Open the door?", "door_choices")
 ```